benckx/european-city-simulation/README.md

 I've been playing a lot of [Transport Fever 2](https://store.steampowered.com/app/1066780/Transport_Fever_2/) recently, and I've noticed procedural city layouts in video games usually follow a grid pattern, similar to many US cities.
-However, Europans cities are a bit more chaotic.
+However, Europans cities are a bit more irregular.
 So I've been thinking about how a European city layout could be generated.

 I'm not sure how far I'll take this; it's just a little bit of fun.
 I might render the city in 3D